enemonsieur/offis_repo/PROJECTS/Videos Tiktok.md

 Have you ever listen to a kid show in your target language, understood all of it but when you try to hold on a conversation you coudln't get anything?
 This is because llistening level are just like language levels A1 A2 etc... and understanding that will make you more capable of listetning to the kind of conversation that will make you
 I
 # Does Lo-fi Beats really help you study?
-Picture this: You have the day free and you want to work on a project of yours.
-No external pressure, so you prepare the perfect study-plan: Cut your social medias with freedom, make a cup of coffee like the addict you are, and put some lofi beat music.
+Picture this: You have the day free and you want to write an article.
+No external pressure, so you prepare the perfect study-plan: Cut your social medias with freedom, make a cup of coffee like the addict you are, and you wanna put some music to enhance focus.

-But surely, you just can't seems to get started.
-You
+If its clear that music can help a lot of us focus, it's not clear what kind of music helps the most.
+Can you guess which music will be appropriate for most writing works?
+(Articles, books, reading complex documents)
 1. Focusing is hard.
 So most people put on music to help them.
 But it's easy to get distracted if you pick the wrong music.
 According to science, here are the 5 appropriate type of music per situation
 2. Lo-Fi Beats: Works when you're about to do a creative work like writing/coding, and when you aren't low in energy.
 Instrumental music, slow beat musics block just enough internal distraction to help youf ocus
 3. Brown Noise: IMO superior to white noise, really helps if you wanna do heavy reading/writing/speaking.
 Because even instrumental music seriously disrupt your phonological loop (the subvocal part of your brain).
 Brown Noise frees you from the external noise